Skip to content

 )

 Integrated frequency conversion systems such as QM's Octave usually have additional features such as auto-calibration.
 For this reason they have a specialized frequency converter such as the OctaveUpConverter.
-See the QuAM Octave Documentation documentation for details.
+See the QUAM Octave Documentation documentation for details.

 Analog Pulses

-QuAM has a range of standard Pulse components in quam.components.pulses.
+QUAM has a range of standard Pulse components in quam.components.pulses.
 These pulses can be registered as part of the analog channel via Channel.operations such that the channel can output the associated pulse waveforms:

 from quam.components import pulses